Tarot Runes I Ching Stichomancy Contact

 Today's Tarot for George W. Bush

-Click for DetailsThe card in the lower right represents what your partner feels about you.
+Click for DetailsThe card on the far right represents the object being viewed, be it an idea, relationship, or the self.
 Nine of Swords (Cruelty), when reversed: Mental anguish or ill health endured and overcome.
 Refusal to be dragged down by the dishonor of others.
 Attempting to avert a shameful or regrettable act.
 Faithfulness, patience and unselfishness.
 May indicate the narrow avoidance of a death or other catastrophic loss.